Categories

 Fast Facts: The Dangers of Chemical Pesticides

-Using chemical pesticides in your garden poses risks to beneficial insects, the environment, and even your own health.
+Using chemical pesticides in your garden poses several risks to the environment and even your own health.
 Here are some fast facts to consider:

 Related Article: Backyard Beekeeping: What You Need to Know Before Following the Buzz